 - How can we ensure we are not harming local economies through the distribution of free soap?

-- What can we do to ensure the soap recipients have ongoing access to quality soap?
+- What can we do to ensure the soap recipients have ongoing access to quality soap without dependence on us?

 - What program interventions can be conducted to modify behaviors and instill handwashing as a lifelong habit?